-If you do fit into that category then you will likely need a combination of both T4 and T3 thyroid hormone.
+If you do fit into that category then you will likely need a combination of both T4 and T3 thyroid hormones.

 This option, while it may work, is not preferable as it will also cause TSH lowering (or even TSH suppression).

-If possible, try to keep your TSH within a normal to low range as opposed to suppressing it unless indicated from something like thyroid cancer.
+If possible, try to keep your TSH within a normal to low range as opposed to suppressing it unless indicated by something like thyroid cancer.

 Now I want to hear from you: